Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 This article is a transcript of this conference call produced for The Motley Fool.
 While we strive for our Foolish Best, there may be errors, omissions, or inaccuracies in this transcript.
 As with all our articles, The Motley Fool does not assume any responsibility for your use of this content, and we strongly encourage you to do your own research, including listening to the call yourself and reading the company's SEC filings.
 Please see our Terms and Conditions for additional details, including our Obligatory Capitalized Disclaimers of Liability.

-Motley Fool Transcription has no position in any of the stocks mentioned.
+Motley Fool Transcribing has no position in any of the stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.

 This article was originally published on Fool.com